etdev/dotfiles/README.md

 This command will create symlinks for config files in your home directory.
 Setting the `RCRC` environment variable tells `rcup` to use standard configuration options:

-* Exclude the `README.md` and `LICENSE` files, which are part of the `dotfiles` repository but do not need to be symlinked in.
-* Give precedence to personal overrides which by default are placed in `~/dotfiles-local`

 You can safely run `rcup` multiple times to update: